nextcloud/news/CONTRIBUTING.md

 That way we can talk about the problem first and discuss the implementation (and of course help you with your code)

+### Stuff To Work On

+Check [the plugin section on the wiki](https://github.com/owncloud/news/wiki#requested-and-needs-contributors) for finding ideas to work on which should be realized separately via a plugin or app.

 ### Contact Us!

 We usually hang out on **irc.freenode.net** in the **#owncloud-news** and **#owncloud-dev** chat room.
 Just ping [BernhardPosselt](https://github.com/BernhardPosselt/) or [cosenal](https://github.com/cosenal) or write us a mail directly.
 Mail addresses are listed on our GitHub profiles.